 Despite not being very well known, sacroiliac joint pain is quite a common form of lower back pain.
-It is caused by the misalignment and long-term stress on the sacroiliac joints, and usually presents as dull pain or a heavy feeling in one or both sides of the lowest, bony part of the back.
-On the other hand, the pain can also be intense and acute, with possible referred pain to the groin, hip or even the back thigh.
-In this blog I demonstrate a few yoga movements that can ease sacroiliac joint pain and tightness.
-Next month’s blog will focus on how we can make sacroiliac joint pain worse with certain daily movements and habits.
+Caused by the misalignment or wear and tear of the sacroiliac joints, it usually presents as dull pain or a heavy feeling in one or both sides of the lowest, bony part of the back.
+Occasionally, the pain can be intense and acute, with possible referred pain to the groin, hip or even the back thigh.
+In this blog I demonstrate a few yoga practices that can ease sacroiliac joint pain and tightness.
+My next blog will focus on how certain stretches, movements and daily habits can make sacroiliac joint pain worse.

 Lower back pain, buttock pain, extreme exhaustion, stiffness after inactivity, pain that doesn’t ease with rest, difficulty breathing deeply … all these are symptoms of ankylosing spondylitis, also known as radiographic axial spondyloarthritis.
 Because this form of arthritis typically starts in teenage years, it’s not easily diagnosed and sometimes dismissed as “growing pains”.
 It’s more common in men, which can make it even harder for women to receive the right diagnosis.
 Ankylosing spondylitis (AS) is a chronic condition for which there’s no cure at the moment.
 Therefore, managing AS is all the more important: the right medication can relieve the pain and control the symptoms.
 Also the right exercise and a healthy lifestyle are crucial.
 This blog about yoga for ankylosing spondylitis and axial spondyloarthritis discusses how yoga can help with the physical symptoms as well as the emotional stress associated with this chronic condition.(more…)